Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138269.png) [Off to the Races]( https://retroachievements.org/achievement/125560)
 _Win the Horse Race with your horse and get the picture._

 The Horse Race is on Spring 17 and Fall 28 (there are two horse races a year).
 Like your dog, you can train your horse to do better in the race.
-Essentially you need to brush it, whistle to is and riding it a little each day will train it to perform better in the race.
-The horse also needs to be fully grown meaning this achievement cannot be done on the first race in the game.
+Essentially, brushing it, whistling to it and riding it a little each day will train it to perform better in the race.
+The horse also needs to be fully grown, meaning this achievement cannot be done on the first race in the game.
 But, enter your horse after it is fully grown and trained, watch it win and you will be awarded the picture and the achievement.

 =-----------------------------------------------------------=